The Proceedings of the Friesian

 It is a nice and sad irony that one of the signers of the doctoral dissertation on Democritus of no less than Karl Marx (who somehow escapes condemnation as a "dead white male") was none other than Jakob Fries.

-Since The Proceedings of the Friesian School, Fourth Series is not a peer-review journal, and is seeking specific and rare kinds of work, it has not attracted a large number of submissions over its now twenty-eight and a half year (1996-2024) life.
+Since The Proceedings of the Friesian School, Fourth Series is not a peer-review journal, and is seeking specific and rare kinds of work, it has not attracted a large number of submissions over its now twenty-eight year (1996-2024) life.
 In fact, fewer than it used to get.
 But neither has it attracted submissions that were written mainly or merely for credit towards academic tenure and which are liable to be unintelligible even to a well educated member of the public.
-Although philosophy journals reject 90% of submissions and now rarely bother to explain rejections or provide reader reports, submissions here have tended to come from non-academics, students, and independent scholars, never from the graduate students or junior faculty who otherwise are desperate for publications, but who will tend to write on trendy "current," i.e. totalitarian or nihilistic, issues for peer-review journals.
+Although philosophy journals reject 90% of submissions and now rarely bother to explain rejections or provide reader reports, submissions here have tended to come from non-academics, students, and independent scholars, never from the graduate students or junior faculty who otherwise are desperate for publications, but who will tend to write on trendy "current," i.e. totalitarian, nihilistic, materialistic, or atheistic, issues for peer-review journals.

 There is still little that is trendy, philosophically or politically, about the Proceedings of the Friesian School; and academic philosophers have overwhelmingly ignored its presence and its ideas.
 Meanwhile, Hegel still seems to attract more positive attention than Schopenhauer, which certainly is consistent with the growing totalitarian mindset of American intellectuals -- many of whom nevertheless do not seem to even understand the logical implications of their own commitments.
 As Schopenhauer said of his time, it seems to be an age of dishonesty, in philosophy as well as politics.